 An important component of a worldview is our belief system.
-A community's belief system assigns meaning, sets its universal standards of what is good and bad, defines right and behavior. wrona and assigns value of а meaningful or meaningless.
-Our beliefs form the fundamental values we hold to be true. regardless of whether there is evidence support these ideas.
+A community's belief system assigns meaning, sets its universal standards of what is good and bad, defines right and behavior. wrona and value of assians а meaningful or meaningless.
+Our beliefs form the fundamental values we hold to be true. regardless of whether there is evidence ideas. support these classify as good or bad. right or wrong depends deeply-held on our beliefs we started developing early in life that have helped shape our characters.
+Likewise. these values are ingrained in our personalities and shape our behavior patterns and our self-identities.
+Because cultural beliefs are intensely held, they are difficult, though not impossible, to change.